In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 }

-Enums are a type-safe way of defining fixed values that the compiler enforces.
+An enum is a type-safe way to define a fixed set of values.
 Instead of using magic strings like "PENDING" or magic numbers like 2, you create a small list of allowed options: OrderStatus.PENDING, UserType.MEMBER, or HttpStatus.FORBIDDEN.

 public enum OrderStatus {